FREQUENTLY ASKED QUESTIONS

-39. How many years are the nomination valid for?
+37. How many years is the nomination valid for?
 Once a nomination is submitted, how many years will it be kept for consideration, or does it have to be resubmitted every year?

 We will keep it for three years.
 However, we may reach out to the nominator to see if he/she would like to update the nomination or provide additional information.

 We have a team comprising of the Prize Council, the Pre-screening Committee, and the foundation secretariat to reach out and do rigorous investigations.
 We will also invite external council members to provide their opinion in that area of expertise to ensure the validity and accuracy of the claims.

 39. How do you measure the impact of an idea/innovation?
 What are the criteria for the impact measurements?

 There are different ways to measure the impact of an innovation.
 Sometimes, the impact can be measured in terms of citations, publications, or reports.
 However, in other cases, it is measured by the real-life impact the innovation brings about.
 For example, with the Covid vaccine discovery, the impact is substantial and the discovery really changes the world.
 Or else, a breakthrough in agriculture can lead to better crops and provide more food for people.
 Those inventions may not have an impact in terms of citations, but they can impact the lives of people.

 40. Some of the inventions or innovations might have impacted many aspects of the Sustainable Development Goals (SGD).
 For example, almost all aspects of sustainability have been impacted by the invention of a transistor.
 In that case, how do you pick what SDGs in the nomination form?

 In such a case, please pick as many relevant SDGs as possible.
 We do not set limits on how many SDGs you can choose for a nominated invention.